Modern Mormon Men Co-Founders

 Dustin currently lives in Houston, Texas with his wife and four children.
 After serving a mission in Puerto Rico, he set the tone for a happy marriage by failing Dating and Marriage Prep at BYU-Idaho.
 He then showed why this happened, dragging his family around the nation with nine moves in seven years, all in the name of figuring out what to do with his life.
 He found his way into leadership development and now works at YES Prep Public Schools training teachers to be leaders and as a private consultant for businesses and non-profits.
 He especially enjoys helping people figure out their best-fit career and get into it and spits serious game on the topic at petersonleadership.com.
 He loves bacon, Dallas sports teams, and long walks on the beach.
 Email him at dustin (at) petersonleadership (dot) com.

 ldsbishop grew up in the land of Shakespeare, Milton and Monty Python.
 Looking for some culture, he moved to Utah for a while where he seduced his future wife with his accent.
-Just in case they ever wanted to break the Word of Wisdom, they needed to find somewhere to live where they could get a decent cup of tea, and so moved back to the UK.
-He was called as the bishop of his ward in his mid-twenties.
-That's where the similarities between him and President Monson end, mainly due to the lack of widows in his ward.
-He and his wife are the parents of two children, both stereotypical bishops kids.
-He keeps his sanity by tweeting his irreverent thoughts under @ldsbishop.
+They now live back in the UK.
+He was called as the Bishop of his ward in his mid-twenties.
+That's where the similarities between him and President Monson end, though he can also wiggle his ears.
+He and his wife are the parents of two sons, the type of boys that have people suggesting we need more talks on reverence.
+He keeps his sanity by tweeting his thoughts under @ldsbishop.